 Using Oracle's Siebel Location Tracking, agencies can standardize locations with multiple addresses, such as malls, hotels, office parks, and campuses.
 Users can also specify an area that does not have address information, for example, a street intersection or the north end of a lake.
 Consequently, you can include locations without any precise address information when capturing information for a case, lead, or incident.
-For more information, see "Defining Locations" on page 45.
+For more information, see Defining Locations.